 Action: Information.
-Direction may be provided at the discretion of the Committee.
+Direction may be provided at the discretion of the Policy Board.

-G. Free Fleet Analysis Available (Lauren Dawson) [INFORMATION]
+F. Free Fleet Analysis Available (Lauren Dawson) [INFORMATION]

-Exhibits: I G. Fleet Analysis enclosure 9-2016 I G. Fleet Analysis enclosure 9-2010
+Exhibits: I F. Fleet Analysis enclosure 9-2016

 Summary: A fleet analysis is available to assess your fleet's sustainability and will provide three vehicle replacement scenarios as you plan for the future to reduce fuel costs and vehicle emissions.